Tarō Asō: Manga

 Asō argues that embracing Japanese pop culture can be an important step to cultivating ties with other countries, hoping that manga will act as a bridge to the world.
-He is referred to as an otaku.

 Asō has been a fan of manga since childhood.
 He had his family send manga magazines from Japan while he was studying at Stanford University.
 In 2003, he described reading about 10 or 20 manga magazines every week (making up only part of Asō's voracious reading) and talked about his impression of various manga extemporaneously.
 In 2007, as Minister for Foreign Affairs, he established the International Manga Award for non-Japanese manga artists.

 It was reported that he was seen reading the manga Rozen Maiden in Tokyo International Airport, which earned him the sobriquet "His Excellency Rozen".
 He admitted in an interview that he had read the manga; however, he said he did not remember whether he had read it in an airport.
 He is a fan of Golgo 13, a long-running manga about an assassin for hire.

 Asō's candidacy for the position of Japanese Prime Minister actually caused share-value to rise among some manga publishers and companies related to the manga industry.

-Religion

-As a Catholic, Asō belongs to the small minority of Japanese Christians, but he has not emphasized his religiosity.
-Asō is the seventh Christian prime minister of Japan, after Takashi Hara, Korekiyo Takahashi, Tetsu Katayama, Ichirō Hatoyama, Masayoshi Ōhira, and his own grandfather Shigeru Yoshida.
-His Christian name is Francisco (フランシスコ).
+Asō serves as chief advisor to the Parliamentarians' League for Japan's Anime, Manga, and Games.